-1) To receive, hold, encumber, manage and transfer property, real or personal, for the church

-2) To accept and/or execute deeds of title to such property

-3) To hold and defend title to such property

-4) To manage any permanent special funds for the furtherance of the purposes of the congregation, all subject to the authority of the session and under the provisions of the Constitution of the Presbyterian Church (USA)
+- 1) To receive, hold, encumber, manage and transfer property, real or personal, for the church including rental or leasing thereof - 2) To accept and/or execute deeds of title to such property - 3) To hold and defend title to such property - 4) To provide oversight through an appropriate entity or manage any permanent special funds for the furtherance of the purposes of the congregation, all subject to the authority of the session and under the provisions of the Constitution of the Presbyterian Church (USA) - 5) A decision by any two of the three active trustees shall be binding.
+Similarly consenting signatures of any two of the active trustees shall be required to satisfy legal requirements.

 Church Property is held in trust.
-All property held by or for the congregation, whether legal title is lodged in a corporation, a trustee or the trustees, or an unincorporated association, whether the property is used in programs of the congregation, or retained for the production of income, is held in trust nevertheless for the use and benefit of the Presbyterian Church (USA).
+All property held by or for the corporation, whether legal title is lodged in a corporation, a trustee or the trustees, or an unincorporated association, whether the property is used in programs of the congregation, or retained for the production of income, is held in trust nevertheless for the use and benefit of the Presbyterian Church (USA).

 Selling, Encumbering, or Leasing Church Property.
-The congregation shall not sell, mortgage, or otherwise encumber any of its real property, and it shall not acquire real property subject to an encumbrance or condition, nor shall it lease its real property that is used for purposes of worship, or lease for more than five years any of its other real property, without the written permission of the presbytery transmitted through the session of the congregation in either case.
+The corporation shall not sell, mortgage, or otherwise encumber any of its real property, and it shall not acquire real property subject to an encumbrance or condition, nor shall it lease its real property that is used for purposes of worship, or lease for more than five years any of its other real property, without the written permission of the Presbytery transmitted through the session of the congregation in either case.

-All of these powers are subject to the authority of the session and are under the provisions of the Constitution of the Presbyterian Church (USA) provided further that in buying, selling, and mortgaging real property, the trustees shall act only after the approval of the congregation granted in a duly constituted meeting.
+All of the powers listed above are subject to the authority of the session and are under the provisions of the Constitution of the Presbyterian Church (USA) provided further that in buying, selling, and mortgaging real property, the trustees shall act only after the approval of the congregation is granted in a duly constituted meeting.